m-lab/website/_pages/04-data.md

 - [SideSream](/tools/sidestream)

 Raw data is updated hourly and BigQuery tables are updated every day with data from M-Lab logs collected the day before.
 As a consequence, there is typically at least a 24-hour delay between data collection and data publication.

+## Data License

+All data collected by M-Lab tests are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver](http://creativecommons.org/about/cc0).

+## Suggested Citation Format

+Please cite M-Lab datasets as follows, adjusting for the test name and data range cited:

+**The M-Lab NDT Dataset, <date range used> https://measurementlab.net/tools/ndt**

 ## Getting Started with M-Lab Data